hanjingo/doc/NET/ip.md

 - `Total Length (16 bits)`: entire datagram size in bytes (header + data).
 - `Identification (16 bits)`: identifies fragments of the same original datagram.
 - `Flags (3 bits)`: control fragmentation (DF = don't fragment, MF = more fragments).
-- `Fragment Offset (13 bits)`: location of this fragment's data relative to original datagram (in 8‑byte units).
+- `Fragment Offset (13 bits)`: location of this fragment's data relative to the original datagram (in 8‑byte units).
 - `TTL (Time‑to‑Live, 8 bits)`: maximum number of hops (routers) the datagram may traverse; decremented by each router.
 - `Protocol (8 bits)`: indicates the encapsulated transport protocol (e.g., TCP=6, UDP=17, ICMP=1).
 - `Header Checksum (16 bits)`: covers the IPv4 header only; recomputed at each hop if header fields change.